ciderapp/Cider-2/changelogs/PTB.md

+# 2.6.0-PTB86
+- Genten specific client settings have been added.

 # 2.6.0-PTB84
 - Resolved an issue that was causing excessive lag in Sing Lyrics
 - Added Settings / Advanced / Client Settings